top of page

 A thriller/crime film from Anthony Minghella, based on Patricia Highsmith's 1955 novel.

 A con artist in Italy takes things a little too far.
-Going old school by choosing the original 1999 version.
-This is a movie list after all, so no shade to the Netflix version with Andrew Scott–which was brilliant, but seemed a lot darker in tone?
-The film stars Matt Damon, Gwyneth Paltrow, Jude Law & Cate Blanchett.
+We chose the original 1999 version for this movie list.
+No shade to the Netflix version with Andrew Scott, which was brilliant but darker in tone.
+The film stars Matt Damon, Gwyneth Paltrow, Jude Law, and Cate Blanchett.

 7. CALL ME BY YOUR NAME (2017)

-Still in Italy, this is another fine adaptation based on the book by André Aciman.
-A gentle tale about a blossoming romance between two beautiful young American men in beautiful northern Italy in the 1980s, and the ensuing fall-out when their time comes to a close.
+Still set in Italy, this is another fine adaptation based on André Aciman's book.
+It tells a gentle tale of a blossoming romance between two beautiful young American men in northern Italy during the 1980s.
+The ensuing fallout when summer comes to a close is heart-wrenching.

 8. MIDSOMMAR (2019)

-This Swedish folk horror will get the blood pumping.
-A couple visit a rural town famed for its midsummer festival.
-As you can guess, things quickly unravel in an unpleasant way, involving a pagan cult.
-Starring Florence Pugh.
+This Swedish folk horror will get your blood pumping.
+A couple visits a rural town famed for its midsummer festival.
+As you can guess, things quickly unravel in an unpleasant way involving a pagan cult.
+Starring Florence Pugh, this film is not for the faint-hearted.

 9. MOONRISE KINGDOM (2012)